MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android.md

 ### Operating System Version

 - **Minimum OS version**
-  When a device doesn't meet the minimum OS version requirement, it's reported as noncompliant.
+  When a device doesn't meet the minimum OS version requirement, the devices is reported as noncompliant.
 A link with information about how to upgrade is shown.
 The end user can choose to upgrade their device, and then get access to company resources.

   *By default, no version is configured*.